stencillogic/Start-with-Rust-fast/README.md

 }
 ```

 ## Advanced Rust

 ### Unsafe Rust

-Unsafe Rust the ability to:
+Unsafe Rust gives the ability to:

  - Dereference a raw pointer
  - Call an unsafe function or method